Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

     b.
 DICOM Router.
 3. a) DICOM study gets processed by the AI processing engine, including pre-processing, inference and post processing.
 The output of AI processing will be a probability score of the patient having brain hemorrhage.
 The result will be packaged into a DICOM SR object.
 The size of the resulting object will be 1 MB.

-    b) DICOM router further sends the study to be stored in PACS.
+    b) DICOM router sends the original study collected by the modality to be stored in PACS.

-4. AI processing engine sends the new AI generated study further to PACS via DICOM routing.
+4. AI processing engine sends the updated AI annotated study further to PACS via DICOM routing.
 AI processing engine as a MIMPS notifies the RIS system about results completion.
 5. DICOM router sends the study further to PACS.
 PACS/MIMPS notifies RIS about the AI diagnosis and the original study being ready in the radiology worklist.
 6. The radiologist on duty sees the case come up on top of their worklist denoting that new results are available or needs further attention.
 7. The radiologist would be able to retrieve both the original DICOM image and either an annotated DICOM image or seperate report of the results depending on the design.